Blueprint-Boulder/f21s22-impact-on-education/README.md

 ## Code style

 ### Type hints
-Please add type hints for all variables and functions you create, with the exception of return types and arguments for `views.py` functions or overridden functions.
+Please add type hints for all variables and functions you create, except:
+- Return types and arguments for `views.py` functions

+- Return types and arguments for overridden functions

+- Overridden attributes

+- Variables that may change their type over time

+- Variables that:

+  - Are obviously a certain type and

+  - Will not be referenced anywhere in the code we write

+    (Example: `app_name`s in `urls.py` files)

 [Python documentation for type hints](https://docs.python.org/3/library/typing.html)